World's fair: Horticultural Expos

+Legacies

+Remaining structures

 Most of the structures are temporary and are dismantled after the fair closes, except for landmark towers.
 By far the most famous of these is the Eiffel Tower, built for the Exposition Universelle (1889).
 Although it is now the most recognized symbol of its host city Paris, there were contemporary critics opposed to its construction, and demands for it to be dismantled after the fair's conclusion.

 Other structures that remain from these fairs: